David Ginola: Other pursuits

 Ginola worked as a football pundit with the BBC, BT Sport, Canal Plus, CNN, Sky Sports and Talksport.

+Ginola at the Deauville American Film Festival in 2014.

 On 16 January 2015, Ginola announced that he would be running for the presidency of FIFA for which he was paid a £250,000 fee by the Irish bookmaker Paddy Power.
 He would attempt to raise £2.3 million to fund the campaign for the FIFA presidency through contributions via a crowdfunding program.
 He started his campaign on the same day by denouncing the credibility of Sepp Blatter’s FIFA before admitting he knew little about the governing body's processes or institutions.
 The elections to select the next FIFA president would be due on 29 May 2015.
 Ginola withdrew his candidacy on 29 January, the deadline for candidates to formally submit their nominations, after failing to secure the support of at least five national football associations.

 In 2008, Ginola received a silver medal at the International Wine Challenge for a rosé wine produced at his vineyard in Provence.

 Ginola was one of the contestants in the first season of Danse avec les stars (a French version of the British TV show Strictly Come Dancing).
 In 2021, he was announced as a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here! in the United Kingdom.
 He ultimately finished fourth.